igifo/pdsnd_github/README.md

 2. How is bike usage distributed across hour of day in Chicago?
 Are there busy / quiet times?
 3. Are New York trip numbers and durations different across user age groups?

+### Analysis Results
+1. Around 90% of rows (subscribers) have a gender value.
+Only those rows were taken into account.
+Typical female subscribers' trips are about 1.5 minutes longer than male users' trips (median).
+Among the top quartile of users, female users' trips are even 2.5 minutes longer.
+Female users have more trips with very high durations: around 7.5% of female trips are 30 minutes or longer, versus 5% for men.

+2. There are two distinct peaks in bikeshare usage that match the hours of day normally referred to as "rush hours".
+One from 7-9am and one from 4-6pm.
+In sum, they make up for more than 35% of all Chicago trips.
+This indicates that bikes are used heavily for commuting - more so in the afternoon (~21% of trips) than in the morning (~15% of trips).

+3. As one might have expected, younger people tend to do more and longer trips, with users born between 1980 and 1995 doing most trips across all durations.
+There are pratically no trips for users born after 2000, which could indicate a minimum age restriction.
+Only very few users are born before 1950.

 ### Files used
 * explore_bikeshare_data.r (code)
 * new_york_city.csv (data)